Campus Facilities, Offices, & Services

 Varsity Athletics

 Washington College offers 18 intercollegiate programs at the varsity level within the guidelines outlined by membership in Division III of the NCAA and the Centennial Conference.
 Students interested in a particular sport should contact that sport’s head coach.
 The names of individual coaches can be found on the Athletic Department website.
-Intercollegiate varsity sports for men include baseball, basketball, lacrosse, rowing, soccer, swimming, and tennis.
-For women, varsity sports include basketball, field hockey, lacrosse, rowing, soccer, softball, swimming, tennis, and volleyball.
+Intercollegiate varsity sports for men include baseball, basketball, golf, lacrosse, rowing, soccer, swimming, and tennis.
+For women, varsity sports include basketball, field hockey, golf, lacrosse, rowing, soccer, softball, swimming, tennis, and volleyball.
 There is also a co-ed varsity sailing team and a co-ed varsity trap and skeet team.
-Men’s and women’s golf will begin as a club sport in 2022–23 and will transition to varsity status in 2023–24.

 Standard of Behavior at Athletic Events